Adobe $150 Million Settlement — Photoshop, Lightroom, and Creative Cloud Subscribers Could Get Free Months or Refunds

 What Did Adobe Do?

-The DOJ alleged that Adobe violated a federal law called the Restore Online Shoppers' Confidence Act (ROSCA).
-This law requires companies that offer online subscriptions to clearly disclose important terms upfront and to provide simple ways to cancel.
-According to the government, Adobe did the opposite.
+The DOJ alleged that Adobe violated a federal law called the Restore Online Shoppers' Confidence Act (ROSCA), which requires companies to clearly disclose subscription terms upfront and provide simple ways to cancel.

 How Much Is the Settlement?

-The total settlement is $150 million, split into two parts: $75 million in civil penalties paid to the government, and $75 million in free services offered to affected Adobe customers.
+The total settlement is $150 million, split into two parts:

-The $75 million in free services is the part that matters to you as a subscriber.
-While the exact per-person compensation has not been finalized — courts still need to approve the structure — early analysis suggests eligible subscribers may receive one to two months of free Adobe Creative Cloud service.
-Customers who actually paid early termination fees may also be eligible for direct refunds of those fees.
+The $75 million in free services is the part that matters to you.
+While exact amounts have not been finalized, eligible subscribers may receive one to two months of free Creative Cloud service.
+If you paid an early termination fee, you may also be eligible for a direct refund of that fee.
+Compensation details are expected sometime in summer 2026.

 Do I Qualify?